 What is the People?

-Together, they organized conversations in nine states with over 200 citizens that came from diverse backgrounds and political beliefs.
+We are creating a movement led by the people to restore power to citizens and communities.
+In 2017, a group of Americans set out to see if the American people had really had irreconcilable differences or if we could come together under our core American values.
+They organized conversations in nine states with over 200 citizens that came from diverse backgrounds and political beliefs.
 The questions were direct: “Do you take responsibility for your future?”
 “Can you stop blaming others and work together to fix our broken system?”

-Through these meetings, 70 diverse individuals from 22 states stepped up and took an active role in establishing the People.
+Through these meetings, 70 diverse individuals from 22 states stepped up and took an active role in establishing The People.
 These founding members shared one common belief – we are in the same boat and our future depends on us rowing forward together.

 Watch Footage from These 22 Gatherings: